 Massachusetts residency for in-state tuition is determined by the Office of Admissions as defined by the Department of Higher Education Residency Status for Tuition Classification Purposes Policy.
 A Massachusetts resident is currently defined as a U.S. citizen, permanent resident, or a lawful immigrant based on the policy.
 A resident must have proof of a minimum of six (6) consecutive months of permanent primary domicile in the Commonwealth of Massachusetts prior to the first day of the semester and present evidence of intent to live in Massachusetts indefinitely.
-Nonresidents may attend MassBay at the out-of state tuition rate.
+They must also be able to provide two of the following documents establishing the “intent to remain” a Massachusetts resident: valid MA Drivers License, valid MA Vehicle Registration, MA High School Diploma, MA voter registration, MA utility bill, or lease/mortgage agreement Nonresidents may attend MassBay at the out-of-state tuition rate.
 For more information please contact the Office of Admissions at 781-239-2500.

 - A completed MassBay application;

 - Documentation of English Language Proficiency, which may be demonstrated by any of these methods:

 - Test of English as a Foreign Language (TOEFL) scores of 68 or higher.

 - If you are currently in the USA, you may demonstrate English language proficiency by taking an English Language Placement Test (Accuplacer at MassBay Community College).
 Placement into ESL IV (EN98) or higher is required